Nmap

 SMB

-Attempts to guess SMB username/password combinations, saving identified combinations for use in other scripts.
-Every effort will be made to get a genuine list of users and to validate each username before utilizing them.
-When a username is identified, it is not only displayed but also kept in the Nmap registry for future use by other Nmap scripts.
+It then attempts to guess SMB username/password combinations, saving identified combinations for use in other scripts.
+We make every effort to get a genuine list of users and validate each username before using them.
+Once we identify a username, we not only display it but also keep it in the Nmap registry for future use by other Nmap scripts.

-All we need are dictionaries for usernames and passwords, which will be passed as arguments.
+We only need dictionaries for usernames and passwords, which we will pass as arguments.

 nmap -p445 --script smb-brute.nse --script-args userdb=users.txt,passdb=pass.txt 192.168.1.150